gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

     .join(" ")
 }

-// Even more flexible, but may be less convenient const getDisplayName = (firstName: string, lastName?: string, middleName?: string) => {
+// Even more flexible, but may be less convenient. const getDisplayName = (firstName: string, lastName?: string, middleName?: string) => {
   ...
 }